How I Boosted SEO Traffic by 600% in 24 Months!!

 What exactly did I do with it?
 I categorised each post in one of the two buckets.

 - Redesign, optimise, and republish:

 Any existing content with untapped potential was placed in this bucket.
 Content would be placed in this bucket if it:

 - It wasn’t ranking well for some great keyword opportunities (high search volume and minimal organic competition)

 - Had unique insights & practical steps for the users that could be elaborated on

 And only five of the posts fell under this category.
 I had the author add a lot of information and new sections based on long-tail keywords to each of these posts.

-After finishing, I updated the publish date in WordPress, and without changing the URL, promoting this as a new post.
+After finishing, I updated the publish date in WordPress, and without changing the URL, promoted this as a new post.

 - Redirecting and leaving the post as an unpublished draft: This bucket was for the content that didn’t satisfy any SEO potential.

-The majority of these posts were either written on extremely specialized topics with little search volume or contained content that was relevant to one of the content assets we kept.
+The majority of these posts were either written on extremely specialised topics with little search volume or contained content that was relevant to one of the content assets we kept.